cjdbarlow/Part-One/variations_in_anatomy.md

     * Left and right bronchi arise at similar angles, so endobronchial intubation may occur on either side
     * Airways themselves are narrower, and have a higher resistance to flow.

+---
 ##References
 1. http://lifeinthefastlane.com/ccc/paediatric-airway/
-2. Anderson.
-Anatomy of the Respiratory system.
+2. Anderson, C. [Anatomy of the Respiratory system.](https://icuprimaryprep.files.wordpress.com/2012/05/anatomy-of-the-respiratory-system-22.pdf).
+ICU Primary Prep.
 3. Chambers D, Huang C, Matthews G. Basic Physiology for Anaesthetists.
 Cambridge University Press.
 2015.